I've sold my car - what now?

 Collection day

-On the day of collection, either your purchasing dealer (or their representative), or a member of our transport team, will come to the collection address you gave us.
-They will check your vehicle to ensure it matches the vehicle profile you created.
+On the day of collection, the collection driver checks your vehicle to ensure it matches the profile you created.
 They may also ask to take it for a test drive.
-We'll email you a link to access your vehicle profile, once we receive your documents.
-We advise you to have a copy of it with you at collection.

 What you need to have to hand on the day: